FrancisCrickInstitute/network_invsync/README.md

 │   ├── slack_network_auto.json[3]
 │   ├── ise_ers.json[4]
 ```
 - Expectation is there is a *config.yaml* in the working directory [1].
 This is used by NORNIR to build a list of hosts given a *-y* CLI argument.
-It references the .yaml files in *network_inventory* [2] folder and also defines the number of concurrent connections.
+It references the .yaml files in *network_inventory* [2] folder.
+The file also defines the number of concurrent connections supported.

 - Where the *-s* (Post-to-Slack) CLI argument is passed, expectation is there is a *slack_network_auto.json* [3] file in *network_config* folder.
 This defines the OAUTH token and CHANNEL required to post to your Slack environment.
 Expected format is: